Solitary confinement in the United States: Juveniles

-The effects of solitary confinement on juveniles can be highly detrimental to their growth.
-The isolation of solitary confinement can cause anguish, provoke serious mental and physical health problems, and work against rehabilitation for juveniles.
-Because young people are still developing, traumatic experiences like solitary confinement may have a profound effect on their chance to rehabilitate and grow.
-Solitary confinement can worsen both short- and long-term psychological and physical problems or make it more likely that such problems will develop.
+The effects of solitary confinement on juveniles can be highly detrimental to their growth and development.
+The isolation of solitary confinement can cause extreme anguish and provoke severe mental and physical health problems.
+Because young people are still developing, traumatic experiences like solitary confinement may have a profound negative effect on their rehabilitation.

 The American Civil Liberties Union (ACLU) and Human Rights Watch created a report that incorporated the testimony of some juvenile inmates.
 Many interviewees described how their placement in solitary confinement exacerbated the stresses of being in jail or prison.
-Many spoke of harming themselves with staples, razors, even plastic eating utensils, having hallucinations, losing touch with reality, and having thoughts of or attempting suicide – all this while having very limited access to health care.
+Many spoke of harming themselves with staples, razors, even plastic eating utensils, having hallucinations, losing touch with reality, and having thoughts of or attempting suicide – all this while having extremely limited access to health care.

 Juveniles in solitary confinement are routinely denied access to treatment, services, and programming required to meet their medical, psychological, developmental, social, and rehabilitative needs.
-The ACLU and the Human Rights Watch have made recommendations at both a State and Federal level regarding their lack of access to medical services etc.